A sampler of courses I’ve designed and taught at Duquesne University.

 We commonly acknowledge that music is one of the performing arts.
 Yet when we talk about music, we usually refer to it as a thing rather than an activity, as something that is rather than something one does.
 In this course, we will discover what we can learn about music (and ourselves as musicians) when we put performance at the center of our musicological inquiry.
 While our focus will be on the Western classical tradition, we will also have ample opportunity to consider popular music, non-Western music, and other musical performance situations that take place outside of the concert hall and opera house.

-In this course, students of performance will use musicology to develop ways of reaching out to their audiences more successfully.
-We will learn how to write program notes, prepare pre-concert lectures, and design unconventional performance events, all based on sound musicological research and with the goal of making the performance experience as engaging and enlightening as possible for an audience.
-Students will work on these projects over the course of the semester, with many opportunities for in-class feedback, review, and revision.
-We will study other examples of outreach materials and activities in order to assess their efficacy and inspire our own creativity.
-If circumstances permit, we will also put our work into practice by staging performance and outreach events for the Duquesne community and beyond.
+In this course, we will explore and develop effective and imaginative approaches to engaging concert audiences today.
+We will write program notes, prepare and deliver pre-concert lectures, program unconventional performance events, and design and execute video performances, concert trailers, and social media posts, all informed by sound musicological research and with the goal of making the performance experience as stimulating and enlightening as possible for a given audience.
+We will work on these projects over the course of the semester with opportunities for in-class feedback, review, and revision.
+We will study other examples of audience engagement materials and activities in order to assess their virtues and inspire our own creativity.
+We will also take time to reflect on the state of classical music culture today so that we can situate ourselves within it (and perhaps even help to transform it) with purpose and conviction.

 Beethoven’s Ninth Symphony